Humacao, Puerto Rico: Sports

 The Grises basketball team (Humacao Grays), founded in 2005, belongs to Puerto Rico's National Superior Basketball league.
 In 2010, they changed their name to the Caciques de Humacao.
 They play at the new Humacao Coliseum.

 The Grises is also a Double A class amateur baseball team that has won one championship (1951) and four time runners-up in (1950, 1960, 1965 and 1967).

 Government

-Like all municipalities in Puerto Rico, Humacao is administered by a mayor.
-In June 2022, Julio Geigel was elected mayor of Humacao.
-Before then Luis Raul Sanchez got into office, after Marcelo Trujillo Panisse died in September 2019.
-The former mayor was Marcelo Trujillo, of the Popular Democratic Party (PPD) was elected at the 2000 general election and served for many years.
-In the 2020 general election Luis Raul was defeated by Reinaldo (Rey) Vargas Rodríguez (PNP) by a margin of 4 points.
-However, on May 5, 2022, Vargas was arrested by the FBI on corruption, bribery, and extortion charges. and was subsequently removed from his position.
+All municipalities in Puerto Rico are administered by a mayor, elected every four years.
+The mayor of Humacao is former Senator Rosamar Trujillo Plumey, of the Popular Democratic Party (PPD).
+She was first elected at the 2024 general elections.
+Trujillo Plumey is the daughter of Marcelo Trujillo, a former mayor of Humacao from 2001 until his death in 2019.

 The city belongs to the Puerto Rico Senatorial district VII, which is represented by two Senators.
-In 2012, Jorge Suárez and José Luis Dalmau were elected as District Senators.
+In 2024, Wanda Soto Tolentino and Luis Daniel Colón La Santa were elected as District Senators.